AgentProg: Empowering Long-Horizon GUI Agents with Program-Guided Context Management: Our Approach:

 Specifically, \ours operates in two alternating modes:

 \textbf{1) Action Generation.} In this mode, the agent focuses on \textit{instantiating} the high-level intent of the current program step into concrete execution logic.
-Based on the instruction pointed to by the Program Counter (PC) and the current GUI observation, the agent generates a snippet of low-level Python code to interact with the environment. \ours utilizes LLM to ground abstract natural language instructions into a sequence of atomic Python APIs (\eg, \texttt{start\_app(<app>}, \texttt{click(<element>)}, \texttt{input(<text>)}, \\ \texttt{swipe\_down()}).
+Based on the instruction pointed to by the Program Counter (PC) and the current GUI observation, the agent generates a snippet of low-level Python code to interact with the environment. \ours utilizes LLM to ground abstract natural language instructions into a sequence of atomic Python APIs (\eg, \texttt{start\_app(<app>)}, \texttt{click(<element>)}, \texttt{swipe\_down()}, \texttt{input}\\\texttt{(<text>)}).
 Crucially, this allows the agent to dynamically adapt the low-level operations (\eg, handling pop-ups or layout changes) while adhering to the high-level plan.
 The agent records these executed Python scripts to track data flow, while repetitive execution histories (\eg, inside loops) are folded to save context.

 \textbf{2) Program Counter Update.} After the generated Python code is executed and the environment updates, the agent switches to this mode to manage the control flow.
 It decides how to move the Program Counter—whether to advance to the next step, iterate a loop, or jump to a branch—based on the execution result of the previous step.
+The Program Counter is dynamically determined by the LLM rather than following a deterministic transition, enabling the agent to skip, repeat or branch based on runtime observations.

 These two modes alternate strictly: \ours translates the current instruction into Python code (Action Generation), executes it, and then decides where to go next in the program (PC Update).
 Throughout this process, \ours maintains a structured context containing the \textit{static} program plan and the \textit{dynamic} variables and low-level history, ensuring all decisions are globally consistent yet locally adaptive.